abraunegg/onedrive/docs/Podman.md

 **If you plan to use podmans built in auto-updating of container images described in step 5, you must pass an additional argument to set a label during the first run.**

+**Important:** In some scenarios, 'podman' sets the configuration and data directories to a different UID & GID as specified.
+To resolve this situation, you must run 'podman' with the `--userns=keep-id` flag to ensure 'podman' uses the UID and GID as specified.

 The run command would look instead look like as follows:
 ```
 podman run -it --name onedrive --user "${ONEDRIVE_UID}:${ONEDRIVE_GID}" \